LauraWartschinski/overflow_with_joy/README.md

 ![makeshellcode script](https://github.com/LauraWartschinski/overflow_with_joy/blob/master/img/makeshellcode.png)

 There is also a script `makeshellcode.sh`, which will automatically generate the bytes of assembly code for the instructions specified in `shellcode-creator.c`.
+It does so by starting the gdb and using its disass function to look at the bytes, to speed up the process of manual inspection.
+However, it will stop at the first `ret` instruction it encounters.
+As long as you don't use this, it's fine.
+Otherwise you might just need to figure out the instructions yourself.

 ## Hackme 1 ##